ish-u/sepia/README.md

 # sepia

-### A Spotify Client made using NextJS, NextAuth, TailwindCSS
+### A Spotify Client made using NextJS and TailwindCSS

 ---